Mahatir-Ahmed-Tusher/DiagnoBot/README.md

 # EarlyMed DiagnoBot
 DiagnoBot is an innovative, AI-powered medical assistant designed to provide reliable, context-aware health information based on a comprehensive medical reference.
-Developed as a side project of EarlyMed by [Mahatir Ahmed Tusher](https://github.com/Mahatir-Ahmed-Tusher), DiagnoBot leverages state-of-the-art natural language processing and retrieval techniques to answer your medical queries with precision and empathy.
+Developed as a side project of EarlyMed, DiagnoBot leverages state-of-the-art natural language processing and retrieval techniques to answer your medical queries with precision and empathy.

 ---